ebassi/halting_problem/content/pelican.md

 once upon a time, I wrote a static website generator.

-it was my first sizeable Perl application, and my second one using the GTK+ 2.x Perl bindings.
-I was 22, naïve, and had access to CPAN — a combination that can only lead to the sentence "I hope it didn't suffer too much for too long" spoken in the general direction of a server somewhere.
+it was my first sizeable Perl application, and my second one using the GTK+ 2.x Perl bindings. yes, my website generator had a GUI with an embedded text editor and a list of all articles.
+I was 20-something, naïve, and had access to CPAN — a combination that can only lead to the sentence "this should just not happened", quickly followed by "I hope it didn't suffer too much for too long" spoken in the general direction of a server somewhere.

 at the time, I only had some space on a web server provided by my ISP, which meant no fancy CGI stuff, or database, or dynamic web page.
 [WordPress][wp] was still known as "b2", and it had pretty much the same feature-to-security ratio as it has today.
-I had the option of using one of the budding blogging platforms of the time, but they were pretty much horrible, and in the end I didn't need anything special; so, I did what any self-respecting procrastinator with a penchant for software engineering can do we faced with a goal: I wrote my own script, then I wrote a module to abstract the script I wrote, then I wrote a framework that allowed me to write modules to abstract scripts.
-I almost was at the step between re-engineering my DNA to allow me to create copies of myself when I decided I *actually* needed a comment form, which meant getting a some actual web space somewhere. clearly, there was something wrong with me.
+I had the option of using one of the budding blogging platforms of the time, but they were pretty much consistently terrible, and in the end I did not need anything special; so, I did what any self-respecting procrastinator with a penchant for software engineering can do when faced with a goal and no deadlines: I wrote my own script, then I wrote a module to abstract the script I wrote, then I wrote a framework that allowed me to write modules to abstract scripts.
+I was almost at the "re-engineer my DNA to allow me to create better copies of myself" step of the process when I decided I *actually* needed a comment form — see above,
+re: naïve 20-something — which meant getting a some actual web space somewhere. clearly, there was something wrong with me.

-fast forward almost 10 years to last February, and me waking up in Sydney with the hosting provider for my private server telling me that I was serving credit card scam pages. after cleaning up everything, and restoring from a back up, I also got hacked by a script kiddie that figured it could use my server hosted on a severely restricted VM to mine bitcoin.
+fast forward more than 10 years to last February, and me waking up in Sydney with the hosting provider for my private server telling me that I was serving credit card scam pages. after cleaning up everything, and restoring from a back up, I got hacked by a script kiddie that figured it could use my server hosted on a severely restricted VM to mine bitcoin. not the smartest kid on the Internet, I grant you that.

 now, this could be easily attributed to the fact that I barely have time to do a proper sysadmin job, and you wouldn't be *that* off; fact is, I *do*